Tebs-Lab/intro-to-deep-learning/01-intro-to-deep-learning/readme.md

 * Define key machine learning and deep learning terminology.
 * Describe neural networks as computational graphs and as complex mathematical formulas.
 * Describe how neural networks are trained at a high level.
-* Use Keras to build, train, and evaluate simple neural networks.
+* Use Tensorflow to build, train, and evaluate simple neural networks.

 ## Part 1: What Are Neural Networks, and Why Now?